getsentry/snuba/docs/source/architecture/slicing.rst

 Mapping logical partitions : physical slices
 ----------------------------------------------
-To add a slice to a storage's logical:physical mapping, or repartition, increment the slice count in ``settings.SLICED_STORAGES`` for the relevant storage.
-Change the mapping of the relevant storage's logical partitions in ``settings.LOGICAL_PARTITION_MAPPING``.
+To add a slice to a storage set's logical:physical mapping, or repartition, increment the slice count in ``settings.SLICED_STORAGE_SETS`` for the relevant storage set.
+Change the mapping of the relevant storage set's logical partitions in ``settings.LOGICAL_PARTITION_MAPPING``.
 Every logical partition **must** be assigned to a slice and the valid values of slices are in the range of ``[0,settings.SLICED_STORAGE_SETS[storage_set])``.